DataDog/documentation/content/en/monitors/service_level_objectives/error_budget.md

 ## Beta restrictions

-- Alerting is available for only metric-based SLOs.
+- Alerting is available only for metric-based SLOs or for monitor-based SLOs that are only composed of Metric Monitor types (Metric, Integration, APM Metric, Anomaly, Forecast, or Outlier Monitors).
-- The alert status of an SLO monitor is available in the **Alerts** tab in the SLO’s detail panel.
+- The alert status of an SLO monitor is available in the **Alerts** tab in the SLO’s detail panel or the [Manage Monitors][7] page.
 - You can only set one alert per SLO (target + time window) in the UI, but you can set multiple alerts per SLO using the API or Terraform.

 [1]: /monitors/service_level_objectives/metric/